What Rule Should You Follow For Effective Stock Rotation?

 What Is Stock Rotation?

 Stock rotation is the process of organising inventory or produce to reduce stock loss caused by expiration or obsolescence.
-The most basic form of stock rotation involves moving products with impending sell-by dates to the front of the shelf and moving products with later expiration dates to the back.
+The most basic form of stock rotation involves moving products with impending sell-by dates to the front of the shelf and products with later expiration dates to the back.

 How Do I Rotate My Stock?